 It’s also worth mentioning that life on the island can be quite vibrant amidst the typical relaxed lifestyle.

 There are two major football teams, and in keeping with typical Portuguese attitudes, they are passionately supported and can be seen live in large stadiums.

 Madeira is also famous for one of the world’s largest New Year fireworks displays.

-The harbour is filled with boats and cruise ships, illuminating the sky in a truly mesmerising spectacle.
-Other high holidays such as Christmas are widely celebrated – just don’t expect a white Christmas.
+The harbor is filled with boats and cruise ships, illuminating the sky in a truly mesmerizing spectacle.
+Other high holidays, such as Christmas, are widely celebrated – just don’t expect a white Christmas.

 6. Good transport

 Transport on the island is also excellent.
-Whilst there are no trains, there is an efficient network of busses used by locals and tourists along with great roads (some with amazing views).
+Whilst there are no trains, there is an efficient network of busses used by locals and tourists and great roads (some with amazing views).

 Is it expensive to live in Madeira?